Skip to main content

 Did You Know?

-RedCliff Ascent leads the industry in research informed practices and outcomes.
+RedCliff Ascent leads the industry in research-informed practices and outcomes.
 Of the eight original OBHIC programs featured in Dr. Keith Russell’s research over a decade ago, students attending RCA demonstrated the highest rates of improvement.
-Since that time, some of the original OBHIC members are no longer providing service and we have had new programs join the research effort.
-Michael Gass, PhD at the University of New Hampshire has taken over the research efforts and successfully expanded the research efforts of membership programs.
+Since then, some of the original OBHIC members have ceased operations, while new programs have joined the research effort.

-The outcomes and results of RedCliff Specific studies have been the driving force behind the recognition of wilderness as a viable primary treatment option as well as the industry designation of an insurance billing code specifically for wilderness therapy.
-These efforts have improved the standard of clinical care and made wilderness treatment more affordable to families through insurance reimbursement.
+The outcomes and results of RedCliff-specific studies have been the driving force behind the recognition of wilderness therapy as a viable primary treatment option.
+They have also contributed to the establishment of an industry-specific insurance billing code for wilderness therapy.
+These efforts have improved the standard of clinical care and made wilderness treatment more affordable for families through insurance reimbursement.

-The RedCliff Model for Family Therapy was actually studied and determined to be the most clinically effective therapeutic model used in Wilderness Treatment today.
+The RedCliff Model for Family Therapy has been studied and determined to be the most clinically effective therapeutic model used in wilderness treatment today.

-This means that Educational Consultants, Allied Health Professionals and families can be assured RedCliff Ascent is providing State of the Art interventions and clinical care in a cost effective manner to students and families.
+This means that educational consultants, allied health professionals, and families can be assured that RedCliff Ascent is providing state-of-the-art interventions and clinical care in a cost-effective manner for students and their families.

 Did You Know?

-This means that the family can feel confidant RCA is committed to providing the best possible clinical intervention, assessment and treatment in the most cost effective manner.
-It is our commitment to the parents and referring professionals that our first priority is the student and their subsequent success.
+This means that families can feel confident that RCA is committed to providing the best possible clinical intervention, assessment, and treatment in the most cost-effective manner.
+Our commitment to parents and referring professionals is that our first priority is the student and their success.

 Did You Know?

-RedCliff Ascent operates on over 650 square miles of BLM and Forrest Service land.
-Right in the heart of this field of operation is 168 acres of private land.
-RedCliff purchased this land many years ago with the express intent of creating an “Outpost” that serves two purposes; safety and programmatic.
+RedCliff Ascent operates on over 650 square miles of Bureau of Land Management (BLM) and U.S. Forest Service land.
+At the heart of this vast operational field lies 168 acres of private land, purchased years ago with the express purpose of creating an “Outpost” that serves two key functions: safety and programmatic support.

-Outpost serves the purpose of safety by providing access to fresh water, shelter and supplies.
-There is a staff cabin where backup drivers are able to stay in the field, close to the teams.
-Should there be some inclement weather or natural disaster of any kind, Outpost is safe and self-contained.
+Outpost enhances safety by providing access to fresh water, shelter, and supplies.
+A staff cabin allows backup drivers to stay in the field, close to the teams.
+In the event of inclement weather or a natural disaster, Outpost is a safe, self-contained refuge.

-Educational Consultants, allied professionals and families can be assured that RCA is leading the industry in safety measures implemented in the field of operation.
+Educational consultants, allied professionals, and families can be assured that RCA is leading the industry in implementing safety measures in the field.

 Comments